Fujifilm Superia: Film Layers

 The '4th' cyan colour layer was designed to provide improved colour reproduction under fluorescent lighting, although use of filters is still recommended.
 Later films dropped the 4th layer (see Superia 400 X-tra and Premium 400).

 Current Variants

 Superia Premium 400

 Japanese market variant of Superia X-tra 400 consumer film launched in 2009 with improved exposure latitude and optimised for reproduction of Japanese skin tones.
 No 4th color layer.
 Sold in single rolls and 3 packs.
 Not generally available outside of the Japanese Market.
-Pricing c50% higher than that of Superia X-tra 400 (code CH-24).
 In February 2020 it was announced that the 3 roll packs will be discontinued in March 2020.
 Format 135 (36 & 24 exp).

 Discontinued Variants

 Superia Reala

 An ISO 100/21° speed portrait film aimed at professionals and enthusiasts, originally known as Fuji Reala (CS).
 First 4th layer technology film for improved colors (no greenish cast) under fluorescent lighting later extended to fujifilm Superia and Pro color negative films.
-Formats 135, 120, 220.
+Formats 135, 120, and 220.
 135 format discontinued in 2012 and 120 format in 2013.